Andreiosup/PathfindingVisualizer/README.md

 <h1>Pathfinding Visualizer</h1>

-A pathfinding algorithm is an algorithm that helps yoou find the shortest path bettween two points.
+A pathfinding algorithm is an algorithm that helps you find the shortest path bettween two points.
 This is a react.js appliction that visualizes the

 <b>Pathfinding Algorithms</b>